HAPPY AS A PIG? AQUATHERM PIPE EXCELS IN TOUGH AGRICULTURAL APPLICATION

 Provide an extensive heating and cooling piping system that would hold up well in the highly corrosive indoor environment of a commercial pig barn

-At the Boekhorst Farm in Arkona, Ontario, Mid-Lam Heating & Cooling ran more than 1,500 ft of Aquatherm Blue Pipe® for a heating and cooling system moving 1.2 million Btus in a 64,000 sq ft pig barn.
+At the Boekhorst Farm in Arkona, Ontario, Mid-Lam Heating & Cooling ran more than 1,500 ft of aquatherm blue® for a heating and cooling system moving 1.2 million Btus in a 64,000 sq ft pig barn.
 In addition to the space heating and cooling, the system also feeds individual heating pads for the sows.
 After all, we did mention that a happy sow is a better sow.

 THE RIGHT SOLUTION